QSoll/QSoll/README.md

 Material: PETG <br>
 Creation tool: CorelDRAW <br>
 Watch on YouTube the <a href="https://youtu.be/VmiQWrJMKYA?si=CLvEnXqrqiBRzNRV" target="_blank" > MoModIn rulers</a>

+* **Model and shape design** Imagination and strategic vision to define the product concept.

+* **Technical drawing** Precision and attention to detail to graphically represent the idea.

+* **Material research** Careful evaluation to ensure quality, functionality and cost-benefit.

+* **Creativity and innovation** Original thinking to develop unique and differentiated solutions.

+* **Decision making** Ability to choose the best paths when faced with challenges and restrictions.

+* **Time management** Organization and planning to meet deadlines and optimize processes.

+* **Problem solving** Ability to overcome obstacles and adjust the project as needed.

+* **Effective communication** Clarity when conveying ideas and collaborating with partners or clients.

+* **Flexibility and adaptation** Willingness to reevaluate and modify details when necessary.

 </div>

 <img align="center" src="banner1.png">